Azure Pricing Overview: How Does it Work

 Why Understanding Azure Pricing is Important for Businesses?

-Businesses that use Azure cloud solutions should understand how Azure pricing works.
+Businesses that use Azure cloud solutions should understand how Azure hosting pricing works.
 It helps in effective financial management and leveraging the full potential of the Azure cloud platform.

 Here are a few reasons to do so: